An Instructional Designer’s Must-Have KSA (Knowledge, Skills, & Attitudes)

 About Instructional Designing and Instructional Designers

-The beauty of instructional designing is that it caters to different industry domains such as banking, health, pharmaceuticals, manufacturing, and more.
+The beauty of instructional design is that it caters to different industry domains such as banking, health, pharmaceuticals, manufacturing, and more.
 Unlike classroom instructors who are experts in their own fields, instructional designers can and do work across industries.
 And though a working knowledge of the domain can be an added advantage, it is not really needed.

 Explore instructional design through the lens of rapid eLearning.